 BOSTON – Red Hat Summit here this week brought together IT admins who let loose and voiced their concerns on industry-wide trends and technologies.

-Here are a few of their comments on hot topics at the event, including cloud computing, data
+Here are a few of their comments on hot topics at the event,

 "Cloud, cloud, cloud ..." –Vendors, presenters, attendees

 One of the main complaints overheard in the halls after keynotes at the Red Hat Summit centered overwhelmingly on Red Hat's introduction of its new Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS) and hybrid cloud services.

 On one side there were CTOs, such as Mike Vargo of Chrome River Tech, an expense